In 1993 my dad, at the request of my grade 3 teacher Mr. Hall, bought me an IBM PS/1.

 Being part of workplaces across two continents has instilled my passion for understanding people, culture and human behavior - building knowledge around how people work and their interaction with technology.

 Nothing will ever be quite like the day my dad brought home that IBM PS/1,

 but with my work I hope to have others feel as inspired as I did that day in 1993.

-Today, I'm proudly working for the Canadian people as a Continuous Improvement Management Consultant, Service Designer and User Experience Researcher at the Government of Canada.
+Today, I'm proudly working for the Canadian people as a Continuous Improvement Management Consultant, Service Designer and User Experience Researcher at an Agency within the Department of Finance Canada.